Profile Analysis

 -

-When two segments are selected, this option allows estimating if the mean values of these segments are significantly different.
+When two segments are selected, this option allows estimating whether the mean values of these segments are significantly different.

 -